-This will normally be determined by the design of the car parking area as it is strongly recommended that car parking should be located within the front boundary setback.
-Other issues to take into account are the setbacks of the adjoining developments, the external finishes and material of the front facade, and the quality.
+This will normally be determined by the design of the car parking area as it is always strongly recommended that car parking should be located within the front boundary setback.
+Other issues to take into account are the setbacks of buildings on adjoining developments, the external finishes and material of the front façade.

-4.1.6 Side and Rear Setbacks
+3.5 Side and Rear Setbacks:

-- As prescribed by the Building Code of Australia (generally relates to the type of construction and class of building).
-Issues of access to the side and rear will also need to be taken into account. - Buildings are to be set back at least three [3] metres from a secondary street frontage.
+As prescribed by the Building Code of Australia (generally relates to the type of construction and class of building).
+Issues of access to the side and rear will also need to be taken into account.